excessive/DOMy/_spec/README.md

     * Probably requires an optional starting and ending point
         * if on_touch_pressed is on Object 1
         * if on_touch_released is on Object 2
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch

 ### Joystick Events